-The application is supported by a Surface Water Management Strategy prepared by Neil M Craigie Pty Ltd dated 24 September 2014.
-This report details the proposed drainage strategy for the proposed subdivision.
+The application is supported by a Surface Water Management Strategy prepared by Neil M Craigie Pty Ltd dated 24 September 2014 and an Addendum to the Surface Water Management Strategy dated 21 March 2015 (see Appendix 5 - Surface Water Management Strategy).
+These documents detail the proposed drainage strategy for the subdivision.